philipvanderbroek/philipvanderbroek.github.io/Design System.md

 We implemented the system in sketch using a shared symbols library.
 With the shared symbols library we could be more productive at creating high fidelity mockups.
 It also acted as a standardizing force: if you aren’t using a shared symbol, why not?

-We uploaded a shared master sketch file to google drive and would create a new file from that whenever we started a new project.
+We uploaded a shared master sketch file to google drive and would create a new file from it whenever we started a new project.
 There are of course some challenges with that workflow, but it was dead simple and just worked for us.

 <figure><video src="/video/dspreview.mov" autobuffer="" loop="" muted="" autoplay="" preload="auto"></video></figure>